PsiRadish/psiradish.github.io/_folio_items/instigatr.md

 resume_bullets:
   - text: Used modified Ink framework compiled from Sass for the front-end, and Express.js for the back-end.
   #- text: Authored and compiled custom Sass using Compass.
-  - text: Programmed (in JavaScript) unique application logic that ran on top of basic chat room functionality from Socket.IO.
+  - text: Programmed unique JavaScript application logic that ran on top of basic chat room functionality from Socket.IO.
   - text: Still implementing greater mobile responsiveness throughout project (work in progress).
 ---